ROAD TO THE WELL | REVIEW

 This is all rather disappointing, as the ride to the finish is thrilling.
 It starts slow as the pieces slowly fit together, but once that body is in the trunk, the suspense is immediate and the clock is ticking.

 WHAT SORT OF PERSON ARE YOU?

 The dialogue is well-written for the most part, with some very engaging and intense conversations, often revolving around topics connected to the film, such as trust and faithfulness.
 And the theme of what makes for ‘good friends’ lingers in the background, as Frank struggles to reunite with old friend Chris; the two obviuously parted on bad terms, but the film teases us, not telling us why.

-Cleverly picking the best talent it could find from television, this film is quite an accomplishment.
+Cleverly picking the best talent it could find with the available budget, ROAD TO THE WELL is quite an accomplishment.
 It is far from a standard story, it has a feeling of size to it that is rare for debut, small-budget films.
 The characters are all fantastically written and the actors absorb themselves completely.
 No two characters are alike, a fact that is taken advantage of, making for some entertaining and memorable dialogue delivered by some very interesting characters.
 If only it were able to end on a similar note.
 Despite this minor weakness, Cvack is a name to keep an eye on, as this is an extremely polished film, small budget or not.

 Jordan Dodd is an aspiring novelist hailing from Adelaide, Australia.
 His first book is a chronicle of his experiences in a rehab centre that was more of a cult than anything else, and his goal is to finish it and pitch it to someone who matters.
 It can be found here.
 He also enjoys writing about film, which is probably his biggest obsession (apart from writing).
 When not writing for Salty Popcorn Jordan has his own website – he can be contacted via www.epilepticmoondancer.net